How I Built a 13-Agent AI Marketing Team at Fractional Cost

 Sending outreach.
 The agents research leads and write personalized messages.
 I review and send.
 No automated mass outreach.

 Strategic decisions.
 The Marketing Strategist synthesizes data and makes recommendations.
 I decide what to act on.
-The system doesn't set strategy — it executes on strategy I've set.
+The system doesn't set strategy.
+It executes on strategy I've set.

 The brand governance problem